 High yielding Canadian dividend stocks.
 It doesn’t get any easier on the passive income front.

 In fact, lots of investors in retirement are simply living off their dividend payments, keeping the principle of their investment portfolio intact.
+They do this by buying stocks that have stable, yet high yielding dividends.

 Now, I’m not one to suggest an investor go out and find the top high yielding dividend stocks here in Canada and buy all of them.
 There’s typically huge warning signs when it comes to income stocks with a high yield.